-A portion of central Kentucky, including Fayette County, has one of the nation's most hotly contested congressional races with incumbent Republican Rep. Andy Barr facing off with Democrat Amy McGrath, a retired Marine fighter pilot.
+A portion of central Kentucky, including Fayette County, has one of the nation's most hotly contested congressional races in the nation with incumbent Republican Rep. Andy Barr facing off with Democrat Amy McGrath, a retired Marine fighter pilot.

 A tight Kentucky congressional race in a district President Donald Trump won by double digits could be an early indicator whether the U.S. House will shift to Democratic control in the midterm elections.